Hrafngud/gungnr/README.md

 2) Ensure the templates and cloudflared directories exist on the host.
 3) Start the stack: `make up`.
 4) Open `http://localhost` (or the tunnel hostname) and login via GitHub.

+If you run the `cloudflared` container, set `CLOUDFLARED_TUNNEL_TOKEN`.
+The compose service uses host networking so tunnel ingress rules that target `http://localhost:<port>` continue to work (Linux hosts).

 ## Environment configuration
 Required for login: